devbyjen/YelpCamp/architecture.md

 YelpCamp
 --a website to find and rank campgrounds.

-Node Modules: express, mongoose, ejs
+Node Modules: express, mongoose, ejs, method-override

 Steps from video:
 406: set up basics